lpradel/steam-web-api-java/README.md

 ## History

+- Version 1.4: Upgrade to httpclient5 and change Java version to 8 for broader compatibility
 - Version 1.3: Upgraded dependencies and bump Java version to 11
 - Version 1.2: Bugfix Release.
 Fixed #3, updated dependencies and fixed non-compiling code in docs.
 - Version 1.1: Minor bugfix release.
 Fixed #1 and updated dependencies.